-- The existing topography and vegetation should be maintained.
+- G1 The existing topography and vegetation should be maintained.
 New plantings should be typical Hawkesbury sandstone heath community plants of the same scale and species to those existing.
 New plantings should not obscure existing views and vistas.
 Additional plantings of Norfolk Island Pines and Fig trees are not appropriate in Upper Gap Park.
-Existing Lines and fig trees should be retained as cultural plantings. - G2 The existing extensive public views to and from Watsons Bay, Sydney Harbour and the waterfront, The Gap and within the park should be retained. - To retain the open landscape setting and ruggedness of the topography, no new structures should be constructed within the park. - Existing monuments should be maintained as contributory items.
+Existing pines and fig trees should be retained as cultural plantings. - G2 The existing extensive public views to and from Watsons Bay, Sydney Harbour and the waterfront, The Gap and within the park should be retained. - G3 To retain the open landscape setting and ruggedness of the topography, no new structures should be constructed within the park. - G4 Existing monuments should be maintained as contributory items.
 New structures should be limited to commemorative structures, public artworks, interpretive signage and the like, the number of which should be carefully controlled so as not to result in a visual 'cluttering' of the landscape.

 - G5 No additional fencing should be constructed.
 New safety fencing should be constructed as low as possible whilst still serving its purpose.
 It should be constructed of materials that withstand tough marine and coastal conditions, are appropriate in terms of the character of the landscape and do not obstruct views and vistas. - G6 No additional car parking or vehicular access should be provided. - G7 The existing public access (including disabled access) throughout the park should be retained.
-Public access within the park to The Gap should be retained. - Any new paths throughout the precinct should be constructed using recessive colours and finishes. - G9 The public domain controls in Section C3.7 of this chapter apply to the publicly accessible areas of the precinct.
+Public access within the park to The Gap should be retained. - G8 Any new paths throughout the precinct should be constructed using recessive colours and finishes. - G9 The public domain controls in Section C3.7 of this chapter apply to the publicly accessible areas of the precinct.

-Note: Heritage items as identified in Schedule 5 of Woollahra LEP 2011 are also contributory items.
+Note: Heritage items as identified in Schedule 5 of Woollahra LEP 2014 are also contributory items.
 Refer to clause 5.10 of the LEP for heritage conservation controls.

-Contributory items Within Gap Park Sandstone landforms, weathered rock formations and coastal heathland, including a sequence of 'green open spaces' A PANDCE S heathland, including a sequence of 'green open spaces' 2 e pe a Red by MDCR
+Contributory items Within Gap Park Sandstone landforms, weathered rock formations and coastal heathland, including a sequence of 'green open spaces'

-C3.4.16 Precinct Q: HMAS Watson
+C3.4.16 Precinct O: HMAS Watson